 The Virginia Tech Police Department is available and ready to assist if needed.
 The Virginia Tech Police Department is a valuable resource for information.
 The department has educational literature available on prevention methods and procedures to follow if you should become the survivor of a sex offense.
-The Virginia Tech Police Department and the Women's Center provide educational awareness programs regarding rape, acquaintance rape, other sex offenses, personal safety and Rape Aggression Defense (RAD) classes upon request.
-Rape Aggression Defense classes are self-defense classes for women only and consist of awareness, safety tips, and progresses into hands on attack simulations at the end of the class.
+The Virginia Tech Police Department and the Women's Center provide educational awareness programs regarding rape, acquaintance rape, other sex offenses, personal safety, and Rape Aggression Defense classes are self-defense classes for women only and consist of awareness, safety tips, and progresses into hands on attack simulations at the end of the class.

 The police department's Survivor/Witness Assistance Program protects the rights of survivors and witness of crimes.
-Referral information is available at all times regarding area services available for general counseling, medical attention, emergency housing, and financial assistance.
+Referral information is available at all times regarding area services available for general counseling, health, mental health, victim advocacy, emergency housing, visa and immigration assistance, and financial assistance.
 Responsiveness to the needs of crime survivors is a department priority.